Basic Dog Care for Beginners: A Complete Guide for New Dog Owners

 Bathing Your Dog

-- Dogs don’t need frequent baths unless they get particularly dirty.
+- Dogs don’t need frequent baths unless they get very dirty.
 Bathe your dog when they start to smell or their coat looks oily.
 Overbathing can dry out their skin, so use a mild, dog-friendly shampoo.

 Nail Trimming